RendijsSmukulis/codevoid.io/content/wip-getting-started-with-hutoma-bot-platform.md

 Hu:toma lets developers upload some training data in the form of example conversations.
 It then trains the bot using their deep learning network to allow the bots to understand variations of the questions and requests from the users.
-For more info, watch this [95 second video](https://www.youtube.com/watch?v=fB82FyKD674) or check out their [site](https://www.hutoma.com/).
+For more info, watch this [quick video](https://www.youtube.com/watch?v=fB82FyKD674) or check out their [site](https://www.hutoma.com/).

 Getting started
 ---------------